Equipment

 - Mountant (immersion oil)

-Click here for more detailed information on equipment, reagents and protocols for diagnosis of rabies in animals by fluorescent antibody testing.
+Click here for more detailed information on equipment, reagents and protocols for diagnosis of rabies in animals by fluorescent antibody testing, and see Sections 4.3 to 4.5 of the Rabies Surveillance Blueprint for standard diagnostic test information.

 - Photo courtesy of Serengeti Carnivore Disease Project